Flexible Covariate Adjustments in Regression Discontinuity Designs: Main Theoretical Results

 \begin{assumption} For $j \in \{1,2\}$, it holds that: for some deterministic sequences $v_{j,n}=o(1)$. \end{assumption}

 Assumption~\ref{ass:derivatives} also concerns the first-stage estimator, and requires the first and second derivatives of $\E\left[ \ad(Z_i)-\bar\ad(Z_i) |X_i=x\right]$ to be close to zero in large samples for all $\ad\in\Tn$.
-We generally expect this condition to hold with $v_{1,n}=v_{2,n}=r_n$, where $r_n$ is as in Assumption~\ref{ass:1stage}.\footnote{For example, this can easily be seen to be the case if $\wh\eta$ converges to $\bar\eta$ uniformly on $\mc Z$ with rate $r_n$ and the smoothness conditions for $f_{Z|X}(z|x)$ given in Footnote~\ref{footnote:Density} hold.
+We generally expect this condition to hold with $v_{1,n}=v_{2,n}=r_n$ with $r_n$ as in Assumption~\ref{ass:1stage}.\footnote{For example, this can easily be seen to be the case if $\wh\eta$ converges to $\bar\eta$ uniformly over $\mc Z$ with rate $r_n$ and the smoothness conditions for $f_{Z|X}(z|x)$ given in footnote~\ref{footnote:Density} hold.
 Similarly, under regularity conditions on $\E[Z_i|X_i=x]$, these three rates coincide if $\Tn$ contains only linear functions.
-Without any additional restrictions on first stage estimators or $\mc T_n$, except that it contains only bounded functions, Assumption~\ref{ass:derivatives} also follows from Assumption~\ref{ass:1stage}, again with $v_{1,n}=v_{2,n}=r_n$, under restrictions concerning solely the conditional density $f_{Z|X}(z|x)$.
-Specifically, it suffices that $\E\big[\big(\partial_x^jf_{Z|X}(Z_i|x)/f_{Z|X}(Z_i|x)\big)^2|X_i=x\big]$ is bounded for $j \in \{1,2\}$ uniformly in $x$ and the conditions from Footnote~\ref{footnote:Density} hold.}
+Without any additional restrictions on first-stage estimators or $\mc T_n$, except that it contains only bounded functions, Assumption~\ref{ass:derivatives} also follows from Assumption~\ref{ass:1stage}, again with $v_{1,n}=v_{2,n}=r_n$, under restrictions concerning solely the conditional density $f_{Z|X}(z|x)$.
+Specifically, it suffices that $\E\big[\big(\partial_x^jf_{Z|X}(Z_i|x)/f_{Z|X}(Z_i|x)\big)^2|X_i=x\big]$ is bounded for $j \in \{1,2\}$ uniformly in $x$ and the conditions from footnote~\ref{footnote:Density} hold.}

-\begin{assumption} \begin{enumerate*}[label=(\roman*)] \item $X_i$ is continuously distributed with density $f_X$, which is continuous and bounded away from zero over an open neighborhood of the cutoff; \item The kernel function $K$ is a bounded and symmetric density function that is continuous on its support, and equal to zero outside some compact set, say $[-1,1]$; \item The bandwidth satisfies $h\to 0$ and $nh \to \infty$ as $n \to \infty$. \end{enumerate*} \end{assumption}
+\begin{assumption} $X_i$ is continuously distributed with density $f_X$, which is continuous and bounded away from zero over an open neighborhood of the cutoff. \end{assumption}

-Assumption~\ref{ass:reg1} collects some standard conditions from the RD literature.
-Note that continuity of the running variable's density $f_X$ around the cutoff is strictly speaking not required for an RD analysis.
+Assumption~\ref{ass:reg1a} is a standard condition from the RD literature.
+Continuity of the running variable's density $f_X$ around the cutoff is strictly speaking not required for an RD analysis.
 However, a discontinuity in $f_X$ is typically considered to be an indication of a design failure that prevents $\tau$ from being interpreted as a causal parameter \citep{mccrary2008manipulation, gerard2020bounds}.
 For this reason, we focus on the case of a continuous running variable density in this paper.